-Stream discharge in Orcutt Creek, recorded at Black Road crossing from 1983 through the present (absent data from years 1992 through 1994), averages about 1,540 afy, ranging from essentially no streamflow during several years to just over 10,000 af in 1995; in 2016, stream discharge was one-half of the average, about 760 af.
-The historical variation in streamflow is shown in a bar chart of annual surface water discharge for the creek (Figure 2.3-1d).
+Stream discharge in Orcutt Creek, recorded at Black Road crossing from 1983 through the present (absent data from years 1992 through 1994), averages about 1,550 afy, ranging from essentially no streamflow during several years to just over 10,000 af in 1995; in 2017, stream discharge was above average, about 1,890 af.
+The historical variation in streamflow is shown in a bar chart of annual surface water discharge for the creek (Figure 2.3-1e).
 While it can be expected that much of the streamflow recorded at the Black Road gauge ultimately provides groundwater recharge to the SMVMA, it is not known how much Creek discharge is diverted upstream of the gauge to the A Street retention basin.
 Further, it is not known how much groundwater recharge or discharge occurs along the length of Orcutt Creek, particularly upstream from the gauge to the point where Orcutt Creek enters the SMVMA.